 This will vary depending on what else you measure, the quality of those measures, and the quality of your survey questions (of course, if you were going to reduce the weighting based on question quality, you should improve them).

 Given your other measures, you need to consider which provide you the most objective information.
-If I had measures which more effectively measured actual behaviour, I would weight those higher.
+If I had measures which more effectively measured actual behavior, I would weight those higher.
 However, if you capture written feedback from your surveys, these may provide additional insights.

 If conduct is a driver to a risk occurring, how do we add conduct risk and not overlap?